Wadi Halfa Salient: Geography

 The Wadi Halfa Salient is roughly 9 km wide and stretches finger-shaped on both sides of the original course of the Nile 25 km to the north into Egyptian territory, with a total area of 210 km2.
 Because of the construction of the Aswan Dam and the flooding of Lake Nasser most of the area was flooded, affecting most of the villages of the area and the ancient city of Faras.
 Some of the people were resettled to New Halfa in the Butana region.

 After a detailed map of 1953, before the flooding, 52 villages could be counted in the area, of which 24 were west of the Nile River (17 with names on the map), and 29 east of the river (12 with names), and one unnamed village on the Faras Island in the river.
 The largest town and only one with a population exceeding 2000 was Dubayrah (دبيرة).

 A land area of only about 30 to 40 km2 remains in the salient, most of it on the eastern banks, a desolate rocky area nearly devoid of vegetation.
+It is administered by Egypt.
 A superimposition of the map with current NASA WorldWind satellite images shows the extent of flooding in the area of the salient.
 All villages shown on the map disappeared in the reservoir.